-Yasmin Tayag is Senior editor at OneZero and a writer for Medium Coronavirus Blog based out of New York.
+Yasmin Tayag is a freelance science editor and writer based in New York, New York.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 Later in the hour, we’ll talk about what it’s like to have a baby during the COVID-19 pandemic and good news for Florida’s corals.
 But first, lightning strikes this weekend set off a series of wildfires in California, leaving areas like Vacaville scorched.

 TOM WALTER: The whole property, it looks like war, a war zone.
 That’s the only way to explain it.

 IRA FLATOW: Tom Walter is the caretaker of La Ferme Soleil, a family-run organic farm in Vacaville.

 TOM WALTER: I can’t put the words together.
 My heart is hurting.
 My mind is– is numb.